maikeulb/LeicaRentals/README.md

 # LeicaRentals

-Rental management system for managing lenses, customers (powered by DataTables), and lens rentals (with typeahead).
-Newsletters can also be sent out (asynchronously) to signed up customers.
+Rental management system for rental items, customers, and rentals (with typeahead).
+Newsletters can also be sent out asynchronously (via task queue) to signed up customers.

 Technology
 ----------